uPortal-Project/uPortal/CONTRIBUTING.md

 Contributions from the community are essential in keeping uPortal (any Open Source project really) strong and successful.
 While we try to keep requirements for contributing to a minimum, there are a few guidelines we ask that you mind.

+## Most importantly

+If you're unsure or afraid of _anything_, just ask or submit the issue or pull request anyways.
+You won't be yelled at for giving your best effort.
+The worst that can happen is that you'll be politely asked to change something.
+We appreciate any sort of contributions, and don't want a wall of rules to get in the way of that.

+However, for those individuals who want a bit more guidance on the best way to contribute to the project, read on.
+This document will cover what we're looking for.
+By addressing all the points we're looking for, it raises the chances we can quickly merge or address your contributions.

 ## Individual Contributor License Agreement